How to build an early-stage startup deck in Latin America

 Read your titles to yourself out loud.
 Assume you only read that one slide’s headline, and you don’t know anything else about your business.
 You have failed if you can’t explain the idea you’re trying to get across.

 Your headline should be good enough that if I only read the headlines on each slide, I know exactly what you’re doing, and I’m excited to take a meeting.

 Don’t put “the problem” or “the solution” to label slides.
 They take up space from telling your story.

 Write a sentence at the top that is extremely clear.
 I should know I’ve just read the problem slide from reading your sentence.
 Same for all of the other slides.
 Kill those titles.

-Don’t tell me you’re going to list your advantages or your roadmap.
+Don’t tell me you’ll list your advantages or your roadmap.
 Write a headline that makes it clear these are your advantages or your product roadmap.

 Avoid the curse of knowledge

 You know more about your business than anyone else on Earth.
-But you have to tell your story to people who don’t know anything about your business, and probably don’t know much about Latin America.
-Keep is simple and direct.
+But you have to tell your story to people who don’t know anything about your business and probably don’t know much about Latin America.
+Keep it simple and direct.

 Don’t include how much you’re raising

-If you include that you are raising $5M in your deck and end up raising $4M, it should be viewed as a success.
-But VCs might see a failed round, since you didn’t reach your $5M goal that you put in your deck.
+If you include that you are raising $5M in your deck and end up raising $4M, it should be considered a success.
+But VCs might see a failed round since you didn’t reach the $5M goal you put in your deck.
 Avoid putting amounts in both the deck and emails.